UV-B lamps: UVB light in the sun rays

-Sunlight contains a small amount of light in the 290-300 nanometer range, which is essential for vitamin D synthesis.
+Sunlight contains a small amount of light in the 280-315 nanometer range, which is essential for vitamin D synthesis.
 This is why 15 to 30 minutes of daily sun exposure is usually recommended.
 In Northern European countries, especially during winter when sunlight is limited, pregnant women may receive UVB light therapy in clinics to ensure their babies have adequate vitamin D3 levels at birth.

 Animals also require UVB light to produce vitamin D3, which is crucial for bone health.
 UVB lamps are commonly used in zoos and homes for reptiles, snakes, turtles, and other animals to help them maintain proper vitamin D3 levels.

 Cancer risks

-UV-B treatments for skin conditions such as psoriasis, vitiligo, and atopic dermatitis are administered in very low doses, often lasting only a few minutes or less than a minute when using lamps emitting 290-300 nanometer light.
-This low dosage does not significantly increase the risk of skin cancer, making UV-B phototherapy a safe treatment option.
-A study spanning ten years of phototherapy experience at Yonsei Medical Center reported no cases of skin malignancy.
+UV-B treatments for skin conditions such as psoriasis, vitiligo, and atopic dermatitis are administered in very low doses, often lasting only a few minutes or less than a minute when using lamps emitting 290-320 nanometer light.
 This low dosage does not increase the risk of skin cancer, and UV-B phototherapy remains a very safe treatment.
 Research citing ten years of experience with phototherapy at Yonsei Medical Center has not revealed any cases of skin malignancy.

 However, excessive exposure to ultraviolet radiation, especially at undesirable wavelengths, can cause direct DNA damage, sunburn, and increase the risk of skin cancer.
 In contrast to low-dose UV-B exposure, UV-A light increases the risk of skin cancer because it penetrates deeper into the epidermis and is typically administered at much higher dosages.